 Homework: Parents are expected to practice 2 hours per day/ broken into shorter practice times in day to day activities and play time.

 The PLAY (Play and Language for Autistic Youngsters) project ™ is an evidence based parent-mediated intervention for young children with Autism Spectrum Disorder.
 It is a playful, practical, parent-implemented program that supports the development of social interactions, communication, play and pre-academic skills in children with ASD.
-This program is appropriate for children between 18-48 months at different levels of development and different levels of communication (no words – sentences).
+This program is appropriate for children 12-48 months at different levels of development and different levels of communication (no words – sentences).
 Practice takes place in play and day-to-day activities.

 The PLAY consultant provides parents with video and written feedback and supports parents to develop an individualized PLAY plan so parents’ play is fun and effective and helps their child make progress.